Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

-\textit{{\red Band renormalization from N\'eel order.--}} To understand how the AFM N\'eel fluctuations modify the electronic bands, we provide an effective theory for the electronic states with momenta near the M point.
-Ignoring spin-orbit coupling, these take the same form for the $x^2-y^2$ and the $\{xz,yz\}$ IRs~\cite{Cvetkovic2013Oct,Agterberg2017Dec,Suh2023Sep}:
+To understand how the AFM N\'eel fluctuations modify the electronic bands, we provide an effective theory for the electronic states with momenta near the M point.
+Ignoring spin-orbit coupling, these take the same form, cf. Eq.~\ref{eq:x2y2}, for the two-dimensional $M_1$ ($x^2-y^2$) and $M_4$ ($\{xz,yz\}$) IRs~\cite{Cvetkovic2013Oct,Agterberg2017Dec,Suh2023Sep}:

 where $i=\{x^2-y^2,\{xz,yz\}\}$ and the $\tau^i_j$ matrices are Pauli matrices that describe the two-fold degenerate IRs formed from orbitals labeled by $i$ at the M point.
 The dispersion of both IRs is $\varepsilon_{i,\kv}^\pm = \frac{1}{2m_i}(k_x^2+k_y^2) - \mu_i \pm \alpha_i k_x k_y$.